This post will walk you through specific steps to build an AiMesh setup and offer tips on how to optimize and maintain one.

 If the Internet source is a gateway, you also can change the AiMesh router and, therefore, the entire system to work in the Access Point mode.
 That brings us to the second scenario.

-AiMesh system in AP mode scenario: An existing (non-AiMesh) router + wired AiMesh nodes
+AiMesh system in AP mode scenario: An existing (AiMesh or not) router + wired AiMesh nodes

 In this case, you can arrange the hardware the same as the standard configuration above.
 Or you can also connect each AiMesh satellite directly to the existing router.
 In other words, all AiMesh units (primary and satellite) can be at the same level.